Dahab and the Sinai mountains, Gulf of Aqaba, Red Sea. Photo by jay8085.

 Other newish, still developing Red Sea tourist resorts can be found in the Gulf of Aqaba at Nuweiba and Taba, or north of Hurghada at El Gouna and south of Hurghada at Makadi Bay, El Quseir and Marsa Alam.

-The famous and challenging Blue Hole Dive site in east Sinai, 8 km north of Dahab, on the Red Sea.
+The famous and challenging Blue Hole Dive site in east Sinai, 8 km north of Dahab.
 Photo by Grand Parc.

 email from Henry: